Duck3y/Fortinet-Subnet-Checker/README.md

 # Fortinet-Subnet-Checker
 A quick tool designed to check if a list of subnets or an AS Number contains any IP addresses affected by the Fortinet credential dump.
 This list simply contains the IP addresses and not the leaked details.
+More details on the leak can be found here; https://thehackernews.com/2021/09/hackers-leak-vpn-account-passwords-from.html

 Code has only been tested on Python 3.9, no additional dependencies are required.